IE-bank-team/ie-bank-infrastructure/modules/insights/action-group/README.md

 ### Parameter: `enabled`

 Indicates whether this action group is enabled.
-If an action group is not enabled, then none of its receivers will receive communications.
+If an action group is not enabled, then nuno of its receivers will receive communications.

 - Required: No
 - Type: bool